MLHale/CYBR8950/README.md

 ### Project Process
-Regardless of your Track you will do the following.
+Regardless of your project type, you will do the following:
 ![Project Selection Process](assets/README-29c61104.png)

 ## Non-project work